Fraud Charges Defense Lawyer in Fort Worth, Texas

-While fraud is frequently thought of as being a “white collar crime” that results in more lenient prosecution, don’t assume the case won’t be prosecuted aggressively.
-In truth, prosecutors will typically conduct thorough investigations in order to collect substantial evidence that can be used to convict the suspected parties.
+While fraud charges are frequently thought of as being a “white collar crime” that results in more lenient prosecution, don’t assume the case won’t be prosecuted aggressively.
+In truth, prosecutors will typically conduct thorough investigations to collect substantial evidence that can be used to convict the suspected parties.

 Are you under investigation for fraud under Texas Penal Code § 32.01?
 If so, do not make any statements to a law enforcement officer investigating the crime.
 Instead, seek out the services of an experienced criminal defense attorney.

-The Fort Worth criminal defense attorneys at Townsend, Gebhardt & Eppes, PLLC aggressively defend clients all over Tarrant County, Parker County, Johnson County, and surrounding communities in North Central Texas.
-Call 817-502-3600 today to receive a complete review of your case during a free, confidential consultation.
+The Fort Worth criminal defense attorneys at Gebhardt and Eppes, PLLC aggressively defend clients all over Tarrant County, Parker County, Johnson County, and surrounding communities in North Central Texas.
+Call (817) 502-3600 today for a complete review of your case during a free, confidential consultation.

 Tarrant County Fraud Information Center